Systems Theory & Audio Feedback

 Inhibitor: External events

-In a sound system, an electrical power failure would disrupt the audio feedback.
-(This would be an unlikely occurrence.)
+External events can disrupt an amplifying feedback cycle.
+In a sound system, an electrical power failure would disrupt the audio feedback, although, because episodes of audio feedback are so brief, this would be an unlikely occurrence.

 Reinforcement of amplifying feedback cycles